-Los Angeles, CA The complete series covering the future of Public Education consisting of four half hour shows each with three segments.
-An insiders view of Public Education featuring long-time School Board Member David Tokofsky and an outsiders view from Civic Activist David Hernandez is presented here on Streaming Video.
+Los Angeles, CA The complete series covering the future of Public Education consisting of four half-hour shows each with three segments.
+An insiders view of Public Education featuring long-time School Board Member David Tokofsky and an outsider’s view from Civic Activist David Hernandez is presented here on Streaming Video.

-SEGMENT ONE: L A Mayor’s Attempt To Take-Over LAUSD
+SEGMENT ONE: LA Mayor’s Attempt To Take-Over LAUSD

 David Tokofsky describes how Mayor Villaraigosa recruited leaders in the California Legislature to sponsor a bill to carve out selected schools from the District to control, claiming it as a “Community Partnership” but which involved the politics of San Fernando Valley and left new immigrants, undocumented immigrants out of the plan.
-David Hernandez, provides his insight to Mayor’s plan and raises questions as to who will benefit.
+David Hernandez provides his insight into Mayor’s plan and raises questions as to who will benefit.

 SEGMENT TWO: Charter Schools…Innovation By-pass Ed Code?

-Why are wealthy individuals involved in charting the course for public education?
+Why are wealthy individuals involved in charting the course of public education?
 David Tokofsky explains the $250 to 320 billion national dollars available for public education is luring venture capitalists to the Charter School business.
 By offering a change to the status quo, can there be a return on the investments made by providing union jobs?
 This scenario and Charter School Reform is explored with commentary from David Hernandez, Exec.
 Director, San Fernando Chamber of Commerce.

 SEGMENT THREE: Charter Schools: Choice & Accountability?

-David Tokofsky describes the Charter School operations, the checks and balances and the pitfalls.
+David Tokofsky describes the Charter School operations, the checks, and balances and the pitfalls.
 Are the teachers inspired to be a catalyst for opportunities and change?
 Tokofsky, who is a teacher, discusses the need for more opportunities and not to abandon the current system envisioned by the Founding Fathers.

 SEGMENT FOUR: CHOICE?, Public Schools Charter vs Magnate Schools

 Covering desegregation programs and “white flight” from the L.A Unified School District.
 Can parents and children be lured back to the public school system to Charter Schools and Magnate schools.?
-Long time Board member David Tokofsky describes the difference between Charter and Magnate schools.
+Longtime Board member David Tokofsky describes the difference between Charter and Magnate schools.